-- SKB : 1 month
+SKB – 1 month (2017, 2018)

-- UNIL: 4 months
+CNRS – 4 months (2018)

 Predicting the flow and mechanical behaviour of fractured rock masses is a major challenge for a large number of hydrological and geotechnical applications.
 This is mostly achieved by deriving DFN models from field and core mapping and pumping tests.
 The present research project is focused on the conditioning of DFN models to geophysical imaging data close to tunnel walls.
 The objective is to develop a new approach for better assessing the safety of the bedrock barrier around canisters for nuclear waste disposal.

 The first part is to investigate the possibility to use the Ground Penetrating Radar (GPR) method to identify fractures close to tunnel walls at depth.
 Several data acquisition campaigns (GPR data acquisition + tracer tests) are planned at the SKB Äspö tunnel Hard Rock Laboratory (HRL) in Sweden.
 Secondly, the geophysical data shall be introduced in a broader DFN modelling framework which already involves fracture structural and hydrological data.

-Dissemination and communications
+Dissemination and communication

-- Poster presented at the EGU Conference, Vienna, April 2019 : Identification of 3D fracture distribution and fracture connectivity by combined Ground Penetrating Radar imagery and tracer tests at the Äspö Hard Rock Laboratory, Sweden” abstract
+EGU General Conference, April 2019 “Identification of 3D fracture distribution and fracture connectivity by combined Ground Penetrating Radar Imagery and tracer tests at the Äspö Hard Rock Laboratory, Sweden” abstract

 French MT180 (Ma thèse en 180 secondes)- 5 March 2019 – Rennes